ronakupadhyaya/Horizons-week-04/day5/hexpress/README.md

 Meet *Hexpess*, your very own, *very minimal* version of Express.

-We have using Express to build many apps, now it's time to pull aside the curtain and understand what Express is doing behind the scenes. :star2:
+We have been using Express to build many apps, now it's time to pull aside the curtain and understand what Express is doing behind the scenes. :star2:

 ## Outline